0n5/cheat-scripts/docker/dockerfile.md

       -f /[PATH_TO_FILE]						 # looks for dockerfile at a certain path

     $ docker build --no-cache \
-     -t ="[REPOSITORY/IMAGE]" .                  # builds without using the cahced layers
+     -t ="[REPOSITORY/IMAGE]" .                  # builds without using the cached layers